WojciechNeuman/ai-content-detectors/README.md

 ## Description

 This repository contains the codebase for my thesis made at the AGH University of Krakow, titled **"Comparative Evaluation of Methods for Classifying Human-Written and AI-Generated Text."**
 The research was carried out under the supervision of Dr. Eng.
-Krzysztof Kluza.
+Krzysztof Kluza and is a continuation of work done by [AuTexTification](https://github.com/WojciechNeuman/autextification) Team at the Universitat Politècnica de València.

 ## Technologies Used